Bettrix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ- script for replacing all characters A and c from input to Z and e respectively.
 20-hiago- script for creating a script that removes all letters c and C from input.
 21-reverse- script for writing a script that reverse its input.
+22-users_and_homes- script for displaying all users and their home directories, sorted by users.